speedcom/speedcom.github.io/_posts/2017-04-08-justindb-serilization-that-greatly-improves-performance.markdown

 When talking about serialization mechanism in terms of [JustinDB][justindb] I've recently decided to move on and switch to using **Akka-Kryo** extension which provides custom Kryo-based serializers for Scala and Akka.

 ### JustinDB and Kryo got married 👰
 [Kryo][kryo] is known to be a very fast and efficient serialization.
-I've decided to use [Romix’s kryo-based serialization library] which is a well maintained project (its implementation of Akka Extension).
+I've decided to use [Romix’s kryo-based serialization library][akka-kryo] which is a well maintained project (exemplary implementation of own Akka Serializer).

-You can find all defined payload serializers [here][justindb-payload-serializers].
+You can find all defined [JustinDB][justindb] payload serializers [here][justindb-payload-serializers].

 **SerializerInit** is an entrypoint for Akka-Kryo extension to know what payload/classes/messages we want to register into it.
 As you can see every registration line consists of msg class definition, its dedicated serializer function and ID.
 This class is instantiated right after new process of [JustinDB][justindb] is rolling out.